 Special backup media is not required.
 The SAP HANA One instances are pre-configured with 200GB of

 EBS volumes for data backups.
+We also provide option to backup on S3 as well.
 For added data security, snapshots of these volumes can be created on AWS.

 6. If I would like to have additional backup is this possible other than the local EBS Volume?

 Yes, In our new release we now have the option to backup in a S3 bucket.
 Simply select this option when taking a backup from the respective Console page of the HANA instance.